angelinas8744/sep11-freedom-project/entries/entry06.md

 I was really proud of myself for speaking loud, clear and confidently.
 I made sure to not rush and to act natural. **After all, noody knows this project mre than me.** The first presentation was somewhat scary, I felt myself growing red and stubling on my thoughts.
 Howver, I quickly broke into routine and grew confident as more people checked out my project.
 Ontop of that, all the positive feedback, and enviorment made me feel more comfortable.

 #### Takeaways
+I am not the type of person to innitatate conversations or call people over, So I might work on being more appoachable, since I can look serious or avoid eye contact or people in general.

+Things take practice.

+Not everything is as bad as it seems.

 ## Presentations

 #### Process
+After the showcase, this felt so easy.
+I was very confident in my in class presentation.

 #### Takeaways